 McDonald was a very Presbyterian town, with at least four Presbyterian churches all within an easy walk of one another.
 In 1897, two Presbyterian churches went up in McDonald side by side—a Presbyterian church and a United Presbyterian church.
 They seem to have been called First Presbyterian and First United Presbyterian at first, but later took the names Trinity and Calvary.
 After the denominations merged, so did the congregations—but they kept the two buildings, now called the Calvary Center and the Trinity Center of McDonald Presbyterian Church.(1)

 The United Presbyterian church, now Calvary Center, was the larger of the two.
-The architect was James N. Campbell.(2)
+According to a correspondent (see the kind comment below), the architect was Sidney Winfield Foulk of New Castle.(2)

 Behind the church is a neat and prosperous-looking foursquare parsonage built of matching brick.